HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 In some cases a lab submission not only involves a schema change but also introduces a novel way of linking the metadata enties into subgraphs.
-In those cases, reviewers are likely to request testing strategies B. A request for either strategy should be reasonably motivated.
+In those cases, reviewers are likely to request testing strategy B. A request for either strategy should be reasonably motivated.
 Possible reasons include

 - the need to not only review schema changes but also review how those changes affect actual metadata documents